splax-s/splax_os/docs/SPLAX_BLUEPRINT.md

 ### Core Principles (Non-Negotiable)

-1. **Hybrid Architecture Goal**: Target a microkernel where S-CORE handles only scheduling, memory, IPC, and capabilities. *Currently* building as monolithic for faster development (see Architecture section above).
+1. **Hybrid Microkernel Architecture** 🔄: S-CORE handles only scheduling, memory, IPC, and capabilities.
+All filesystems, networking, and drivers run as userspace services. **See Phase 11 for active migration plan.**

 2. **Services, Not Ports**: Applications don't bind to port numbers.
 They register named services with S-GATE.
 No more port conflicts, no more port scanning, no more firewall rule nightmares.